 Risks to the environment were evaluated by comparing estimated surface water concentrations with the acute and chronic concentrations of concern.
-Risks to the environmental were not identified because EPA does not expect any releases to water under the conditions of use.
+Risks from acute exposure to the environment were not identified due to releases to water that did not exceed the acute COC.
+Risks from chronic exposure to the environment were not identified since the chronic COC is exceeded less than 20 days per year.

-Because worker exposures can be controlled by PPE, no unreasonable risks to the general population or environment were identified, and there are no expected consumer exposures, EPA has determined that the new chemical substance is not likely to present unreasonable risk to human health or the environment under the conditions of use.
+Because worker exposures can be controlled by PPE, no unreasonable risks to the general population or environment were identified, and there are no expected consumer exposures, EPA has determined that the new chemical substances are not likely to present unreasonable risk to human health or the environment under the conditions of use.

-05/01/19 /s/
+10/23/2019 /s/

 Date: Tala R. Henry, Ph.D.

 Deputy Director for Programs

 Office of Pollution Prevention and Toxics